Pythian Games: Prizes

 During the primary years of the Pythian games, where there were fewer events and the competitions were music based, prizes were given to the victors.
 These prizes may have consisted of golden tripods.
 As the games evolved and expanded and grew more popular across the ancient Greek world, prizes ceased to be handed out.
-In 582 BCE the Pythian games became "stephanitic" or "crown" games.
+In 582 BC the Pythian games became "stephanitic" or "crown" games.
 As such, no monetary prizes were awarded to winners of the Pythian Games.
 Instead they received a wreath of bay laurel, sacred to Apollo, from the Vale of Tempe, in Thessaly.

 Pindar and the Pythionikoi

 Pindar, a well renowned Theban poet, composed 45 poems in honor of the victors of the Panhellenic games.
 Of those poems, 12 were composed for the winners of the Pythian games and titled Pythionikoi.
 These poems, which were primarily focused on recounting the honor and glory of the victors, also praised their families.
 Furthermore, the poems provide insight into the aristocratic and athletic ideals of the late archaic period.